lua-rocks/minetest-lsp-api/README.md

 detect serious bugs, so I hope that when everything is ready, it will become the standard for Minetest devs and modders.

+## Usage

+Move API definitions from this repository to your minetest game project and enjoy smart tooltips in a text editor [that supports the LSP].

 ## Goals

 - [ ] Transfer here all the docs from [Minetest] in [LSP format]